How we're improving air quality

 - green travel and walking

-We regulate premises that are required to be permitted under the Local Authority Pollution Control regime.
+We regulate premises that are need permits under the Local Authority Pollution Control regime.

 We enforce the air quality provisions of statutory nuisance legislation.